cmcqueen/cobs-python/README.txt

 The code is released under the MIT license.
 See LICENSE.txt for details.

+..  _COBS/R:
 ..  _Consistent Overhead Byte Stuffing/Reduced:

 --------------------------------------------------
 Consistent Overhead Byte Stuffing/Reduced (COBS/R)
 --------------------------------------------------

-A modification of COBS, which I'm calling "COBS/Reduced" (COBS/R), is also provided in the ``cobsr`` module.
+A modification of COBS, which I'm calling "Consistent Overhead Byte Stuffing/Reduced" (COBS/R), is provided in the ``cobs.cobsr`` module.
 Its purpose is to save one byte from the encoded form in some cases.
 Plain COBS encoding always has a +1 byte encoding overhead.
-COBS/R can sometimes avoid the +1 byte, which can be a useful savings if it is mostly small messages that are being encoded.
+COBS/R can often avoid the +1 byte, which can be a useful savings if it is mostly small messages that are being encoded.

-In plain COBS, the last code (length) byte in the message has some inherent redundancy: if it is greater than the number of remaining bytes, this is detected as an error.
+In plain COBS, the last length code byte in the message has some inherent
+redundancy: if it is greater than the number of remaining bytes, this is detected as an error.

-In COBS/R, instead we opportunistically replace the final length byte with the final data byte, whenever the value of the final data byte is greater than or equal to what the final length value would be.
-This can be unambiguously decoded.
+In COBS/R, instead we opportunistically replace the final length code byte with the final data byte, whenever the value of the final data byte is greater than or equal to what the final length value would normally be.
+This variation can be unambiguously decoded: the decoder notices that the length code is greater than the number of remaining bytes.

 Examples
 ````````